SleepySwords/portfolio/articles/first.md

 - Sort the left sidebar by ids/creation date
 - ~~Make the left sidebar not move when scrolling~~
-- Make the navbar not sticky
+- Make the navbar sticky
 - ~~Create a table of contents to the right~~
-- Add more style elements (eg: blockquotes)
+- Add more style elements (eg: blockquotes, tables)
 - Add more stuff to the social media area in the homepage
 - ~~Fix some weird looking elements on mobile~~